 A: Currently working on a fusion of Irish & Malay music with a talented Irish musician, Tara Howley.

 Q: What's your 'promise' to your clients?

-A: To always give a 100% commitment and to bring out the richness sound of the Uilleann Pipes, whistle , and Saxophone in their project.
+A: To always deliver 110% commitment and quality of work.
+Also to bring out the richness sound of the Uilleann Pipes, whistle , and Saxophone in their project.